 Every three to five years, or even as frequently as every two years, El Nino influences the climate of the Galapagos Islands.
 Unusually warm ocean temperatures, and increased rainfall effect the Galapagos islands as a whole since there is less nutrient-rich water and thus less food for the animals living on Galapagos and the water surrounding it.

 It is not known for certain who discovered the Galapagos Islands.
 However, most historians believe that the Galapagos islands were discovered by accident by Tomás de Berlanga back in 1535.
 He was a Spanish bishop, on his way to Peru his ship drove off to a group of Islands.
-When Tomás and his crew stranded, they were mesmerized by turtles so big a man could carry them and birds that were not afraid of human at all.
+When Tomás and his crew stranded, they were mesmerized by turtles so big a man couldn’t carry them and birds that were not afraid of human at all.
 Tomás and his crew arrived and left the islands through a fog bank, thus giving the Islands the name ‘’las encantadas’’ or ‘’the enchanted’’ due to the magical atmosphere the Island had.

 The next two hundred years the Islands functioned as a hide-out for pirates.
 It was discovered that the Giant tortoise were able to live for over a year without water and food.
 This caused large numbers of tortoise to be captured and kept on ships during voyages, killing and eating them when in need of a meal.
 This process continued after whalers and sealers too discovered their function as food supply.